-You will only need the graphic objects of the area "Global library" for the "Quick_Start" project.
-With these objects you will depict the system for the water supply of Atlanta in the process screen "START.pdl".
+You will only need the graphic objects of the area "Global library" for the "Quick\Start" project.
+With these objects you will depict the system for the water supply of Atlanta in the process picture "START.pdl".

-1. Open the process screen "START.pdl" in the "Graphics Designer":
+1. Open the process picture "START.pdl" in the "Graphics Designer".